hydroframe/ospool_parflow/README.md

 After submitted the signup request you will asked to signup for a consultation with OSPool.
-This is a zoom meeting where an OSPool support engineer will give you an overview of how OSPools and ask you how you are trying to use it and help you with getting started questions.
+This is a zoom meeting where an OSPool support engineer will give you an overview of OSPool and ask you how you are trying to use it.
+They will also help you with getting started questions.

 The email response after you submit your signup request will have instructions.
 It will tell